aardappel/lobster/docs/source/implementation.md

 You can even place an `lpak` file there (which currently will contain bytecode, which will be unused).

-You now run this much descrived above.
+You now run this much like described above.

 If you're interested in the details of how Lobster is translated to wasm, or how you can generate wasm yourself, read more [here](implementation_wasm.html).